-The introduction of electronic control systems should provide for the aircraft at least the equivalent safety, and the related reliability level, as achieved in aircraft equipped with Engine and Propellers using hydromechanical control and protection systems.
+The introduction of electronic control systems should provide for the aircraft at least the equivalent level of safety, and the related reliability level, as achieved in aircraft equipped with Engine and Propellers using hydromechanical control and protection systems.

-When possible, early co-ordination between the Engine, Propeller and aircraft applicants is recommended in association with the Agency as discussed under paragraph (5) of this AMC.
+When possible, early coordination between the Engine, Propeller and aircraft applicants is recommended in association with EASA as discussed in Section 5 of this AMC.